When a Baby Cries at Dinner: What Our Reactions Reveal About Us

 What Our Discomfort Might Be Revealing

-And when families show up in public, imperfect and growing, community becomes thicker, not thinner.
+And when families show up in public, imperfect and growing, the community becomes thicker, not thinner.

 Resilience Is Built in Public Spaces